Config

 - Define your model (

-model you just created. - Use the
+Config.initto use theconfig_classand assign it to theIntegrationConfigmodel you just created. - Use the

-function as well. - Keep doing everything else as usual.
+config_classwithIntegrationConfigin theget_configfunction as well. - Keep doing everything else as usual.

-To replicate this example, first create a custom_config.toml
+To replicate this example, first create a custom_config.toml file with the following content:

 Place this in the same directory as the example Python code.
-Once the file configuration is created, the sample code will create the custom config in the IntegrationConfig
+Once the file configuration is created, the sample code will create the custom config in the IntegrationConfig class.
+Then call the init method, passing the custom configuration model as config_class and the usual TOML path.

-Each property can be accessed using dot notation, for example, config.complex_value.data
+Each property can be accessed using dot notation, for example, config.complex_value.data.

 5: Real example¶